Need to know what size wire for welder extension cord safety and performance?

 And, here’s a good-quality 25-foot extension cord for small 240V welders.

 With cable jackets having a “W” code rating, both are suitable for outdoor use.
-But the “T” designation on their jackets show a thermoplastic (PVC) cover.
-While durable, a PVC cover loses flexibility in cold temperatures, and degrades under high heat.
+But the “T” designation on their jackets shows a thermoplastic (PVC) cover.
+While durable, a PVC cover loses flexibility in cold temperatures and degrades under high heat.

 Pre-made heavy-duty 6-gauge cords are difficult to find.
-But owners of 40 to 50-amp welders have another option.
+But owners of 40 to 50-amp welders have another option—build your own welder extension cord.

 Build an extension cord with wire sized to your specs